Seven Bad Oral Habits To Avoid

 Eating ice, biting nails or chewing pencils

 Chewing on ice is bad for your dental health as it can make your teeth chip or crack.
 This habit can also irritate the tissues around the teeth to impact your oral health in future.
 Similarly, your teeth may wear down of you are in habit of biting nails or chewing pencils.
 All these activities are akin to putting force or stress on your teeth which may make the misaligned over time and eventually lead to a whole host of dental issues.

 Drinking coffee, tea or wine in excess is a bad oral habit you should consider quitting at the earliest.
 This can cause your teeth to stain or discolor over time.
 If you are unable to lower the frequency of these beverages, it can ruin your smile in future for sure.
 You however can use a straw to drink them and minimize the risk to a great extent.
 You after all don’t allow a direct contact between your teeth and these harmful beverages.

 Sugary items are bad for the health of your teeth.
 They stick around on teeth for longer, invite bacteria and help in plaque buildup.
 Candies, chocolates, fruit juices etc. can harm your teeth gradually and you have to cut their intake for your dental health.
 Sugar-filled sweets or items can eventually lead to tooth decay and they are never a good choice for your dental health.
 The less you eat them the better.

 Clenching and grinding

 Grinding your teeth or clenching the jaw is a bad habit with serious dental health repercussions.
 It could wear out your enamel in a gradual manner and put you at risk for tooth decay.
-You can contact a top dentist in Nassau county and learn more about bad dental habits and ways to preventing them.
+Contact your dentist and learn more about dental health and to get your cleaning.
 This will help you lead a disease-free life.